Action for education

 Rando founded One Human Race in October 2015.

-"Since March 2016 I've mainly been helping in Athens (10 days every month) with shorter spells in Calais, Paris and Berlin.
-Over the course I have built up quite an effective social media network which allows me to connect refugees and volunteers with each other in most European countries."
+"Since March 2016 I've mainly been helping in and near Athens providing direct humanitarian aid.
+Over the course I’ve built up quite an effective social media network which allows me to connect refugees and volunteers with each other in most European countries."

 James founded The Phone Credits Facebook Group in February 2016.

-"From a fast-growing Facebook Group a team of wonderful volunteers and donors work together to provide direct and practical support to refugees in the form of phone credit.
-Having credit keeps vulnerable people safer, allows them access to important services and information and enables them to maintain vital contact with their separated families."
+"A team of wonderful volunteers and donors work together to provide direct and practical support to refugees in the form of phone credit.
+Having credit keeps vulnerable people safer, allows them access to important services and information and enables them to maintain vital contact with their families."

 Sharon founded RefuComm in August 2015.